Poverty in Kenya: Economic condition and poverty

 Kenya has the largest economy in the East African region with a gross domestic product of 74.8 billion US dollars in 2017.
 The leading GDP sectors of Kenya's economy are Services (53%), Agriculture (29%), and Industry (18%).

 Although less than 20% of the land is suitable for cultivation, the agriculture industry has an important role in Kenya's economy.
-However, unpredictable weather and outdated technology makes the agricultural sector erratic.
+However, unpredictable weather and outdated technology make the agricultural sector erratic.
 In Kenya, 80% of the land is classified as arid and semi-arid, where there is highly variable rainfall and frequent droughts.
 More than a quarter of the population and half of livestock live in these areas.
 In times of serious drought, the government spends an average of 50 dollars per family in relief supplies.

 There was a severe drought in Kenya that began in October 2016.
 In April 2017, the drought was declared a national emergency by the Kenyan government.
 The drought resulted in a slump in the production of the staple crop (maize), and more than 2 million people were in need of food aid.

 Droughts reduce crop and livestock production, cause financial losses in agriculture and increase unemployment rates.
 Declines in food production force the government to provide food assistance, incurring extra expenditures in the national budget.
 All these situations increase poverty issues in Kenya.

+Disability and poverty

 Social inequality and poverty

-Kenya is a lower middle income country with inequality in wealth distribution, poverty level and human rights aspects.
+Kenya is an upper-middle income country with inequality in wealth distribution, poverty level and human rights aspects.

 Kenya's inequality is reflected by share of income and social services varying among different segments of the population.
 One-tenth of Kenyans have approximately two-fifths of total wealth.
 The wealth gap has not narrowed in recent years, even though the statistics show that the economy has grown by 19 percent.
 Disclosed by the World Bank in 2015, Kenya's Gini index was 40.8%, indicating the unequal distribution of income.
 Distribution of wealth continues to be a challenge to Kenya, because income inequality is a factor leading to social conflicts, violence, and crime, which aggravates social instability and poverty issues.

 In addition, the poverty level is unequal in different regions.
 Measured by MPI, the percentage of poor people is much lower in the capital city.
 Compared to that, some large secondary cities’ percentage of poor people is much higher.
 For instance, there is 44% of population in Mombasa is relatively poor.
 In addition to the huge inequality between different level of cities, inequalities in poverty level exists within cities.
 For example, in Nairobi, the capital city of Kenya, Kileleshwa's location level poverty is under 5%, while location level poverty of Korogocho and Laini Saba excess 60%.